websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 [content specific for 7.3 goes here]
 ```

-Example 2 — Consider now the case where you must update content that changes significantly between the existing 7.2 and the new 7.3 version.
-In this case, write the content for the most recent version at the top, and use an H2 to place the previous content:
+Example 2: If you must update content that changes significantly between the existing 7.2 and the new 7.3 version, write the content for the most recent version at the top and use an H2 to place the previous content:

 ````
 # About Collections and Collection Pages